 Firstly, I would like to extend my heartfelt thanks to Dr. Allan Lawrie for his long-standing help and support.
 He has allowed me to work towards this alongside my position as his research assistant providing excellent supervision and guidance throughout my time with him and for this I am incredibly grateful.
 I would also like to thank him for all his comments during the preparation of this thesis.

-In turn my gratitude goes to our department head Prof. Sheila Francis for the opportunity to study and the support she has shown me, and the rest of the department research and technical staff for their assistance to both myself and the group.
+In turn, my gratitude goes to our department head Prof. Sheila Francis for the opportunity to study and the support she has shown me, and the rest of the department research and technical staff for their assistance to both myself and the group.

 To the rest of the PVRG, it has been in no small part due to them that I have got this far and I would especially like to thank Helen, Nadine, James, Lewis and Alex for their support in and out of the lab and the team spirit and office humour, which kept me sane through preparation of this thesis.